In the valley of the vampires

 I was told America was different.
 It was a beacon of human flourishing.
 And then in the mid-90s, there were these forces telling us that there was another utopia coming.
 The internet and the computer and American capitalism — they would bring into being everything that communism could not.

-ONE OF THE THINGS I want to explore in this series is how the structural forces built into the internet have done the exact opposite of empowering us.
+I’VE WRITTEN ABOUT THE COUNTERINSURGENCY origins of the internet before — and I want that to be part of the story.
+And one of the things I want to explore in this film is how that history continues to play out today.
+The structural forces built into the internet have done the exact opposite of empowering us.
 The internet has pacified us.
 It has robbed us of our agency… taken away our ability to act in the world.

 Those who have benefitted most from this technology — the ones that actually have been empowered — are the existing power structures of society.
 The massive corporations.
 The military apparatus.
 The internet has facilitated the concentration of economic and political power in a way that has never before been seen in the history of humanity.